succabs/stickynotes-portfolio/README.md

-# 🎧 Funky Beats & Neon Lights
+# 🎧 Sticky Notes Portfolio

 This is a repository for my portfolio website.
 Created using Astro.
 No other frameworks were used.